 Most of us, if prompted with the right question would say that we care about human struggle.
 To some degree, the suffering of others tugs at our hearts.
 Sometimes the tug is even strong enough that we follow through on the conviction to do something about it.
 But then there are people who feel so strongly to create a direct impact that they dedicate their entire careers to the work.

 “Social work is extremely broad in scope, in terms of practice and employment opportunities,” said Dr. Elizabeth Talbot, chair and professor of social work.
-“Social workers work with individuals, families, groups, communities, and organizations. . .
+“They work with individuals, families, groups, communities, and organizations. . .
 I think people don’t realize how broad the profession is, or how many options there are with a degree in social work.”

-Micro social work focuses on helping a family or an individual—these are jobs that often come to mind when people think about social work.
+Micro social work focuses on helping a family or an individual.
+These are jobs that often come to mind when people think about social work.
 They’re the common child and family social worker jobs that focus on getting people the resources they need right now to help change their individual circumstances.
 Some job options include:

 - Clinical social worker

 - Healthcare social worker (including roles like a geriatric social worker and a hospice social worker)

 - Mental health and substance abuse social worker